Can You Get Disability and Survivor Benefits at the Same Time in PA?

 The short answer is perhaps.
 An individual can receive a portion of survivor benefits if they are receiving disability benefits for a period of time prior to reaching their full retirement age.
 To understand this answer both benefits need to be explained in more detail including their relationship to each other.

 How Disability Benefits Work

 Social Security Disability Insurance provides benefits for people who have paid a certain amount of Social Security taxes over a period of time.
 The individual making the claim must also have one of the disabilities or conditions that qualify for disability benefits that prevents them from earning a certain monthly income as a full-time worker.
 The Social Security Administration offers an official listing of medical impairments and approved medical conditions known as the “Blue Book”.
-Consult with the Social Security Administration or a disability attorney to understand the full eligibility requirement.
+Consult with the Social Security Administration or a Philadelphia disability benefits lawyer to understand the full eligibility requirement.

 For purposes of this discussion it is important to understand that disability benefits can last from the time you are determined to be disabled until you reach the age of full retirement.
 Currently the full age of retirement is 67 for any born in 1962 or later.
 Once an individual has reached the age of full retirement the disability benefits convert to Social Security retirement benefits.
 This transformation is critical in determining whether someone can receive both disability and survivor benefits.

 Survivor benefits are Social Security monthly payments paid to a surviving spouse or eligible family member upon the death of a spouse who was either collecting Social Security or entitled to collect Social Security.
 These payments may not be available immediately upon the death of the spouse as they are subject to a number of qualifications.